 Dr. Wendy Zeitlin received her BS in financial management from The University of Maryland at College Park, her MSW from Yeshiva University, and her PhD in social welfare from Yeshiva University.
-Dr. Zeitlin teaches classes in research methods, contemporary social issues in child advocacy, and child abuse and neglect.
+Dr. Zeitlin teaches classes in research methods, diversity and oppression, contemporary social issues in child advocacy, and child abuse and neglect.

 Additionally, Dr. Zeitlin has co-authored A Toolkit for Modifying Evidence-Based Practices to Increase Cultural Competence with funding from The Nathan Kline Institute and New York State's Research Foundation for Mental Hygiene.
 This Toolkit, based on qualitative research, was developed to be a structured framework for comprehensively considering cultural modifications to mental health practices.

 Dr. Zeitlin's research focuses on organizational research, child well-being, cultural competence, and research methods.

 - 11:30 am - 1:00 pm